gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 Navigate to the file in the explorer window on the lower right.
 Click on the file and select "view file".
 What do the contents look like?

-Now let's laod the CSV file into our R environment as a data frame:
+Now let's load the CSV file into our R environment as a data frame (run it from the R script window):
 ```R
 # Read a csv file
 dataset1 <- read.csv("~/Downloads/biostats.csv", header = T)